MileHacker Logo

 • Personal clothing layers (ensure they fit well).

-• Broken-in hiking boots (avoid new shoes).
+• Broken-with hiking boots on (avoid new shoes).

 • Binoculars and personal camera gear.